Our educators encourage students to take initiative, embrace curiosity, and learn from their experiences

 * In Years 7 and 8, students study two languages (including Kiswahili).

-*In Year 9, students choose a minimum of one language (including Kiswahili), and three further options, which may include a second language if desired.
+*In Year 9, students study Kiswahili, one foreign language and four further options which may include a second foreign language if desired.

 Mathematics